Biedermeier Style Interior - Design: Essential Guide

 • Use a few porcelain vases, simple framed artwork, or a classic clock.
 Avoid heavy gilding or excessive detail.
 Let thoughtful placement and graceful shapes set an inviting tone.

-• Source or recreate classic forms, favoring high-quality craftsmanship over embellishment.
-Stay flexible with modern comforts but stick to the ethos of elegant simplicity rooted in everyday life.
+• Source or recreate classic forms and focus more on quality of execution than on excessive decoration.
+Stay flexible with modern conveniences, but never lose the essence of elegant simplicity and everyday life.